 In all there are well over 200 hotels listed, complete with several pages of color maps showing the towns where our recommended hotels can be found.
 There are both alphabetical and geographical indexes, helping you plan your journey.
 We also include color photos of all the hotels that are our Personal Favorites.

-The 2016 edition of our Hotels Guide is available for the Kindle, with maps and photos in color, if you have a color reader.
-We have also added locator maps for every hotel in the book.
+The 2021 edition of our Hotels Guide is available for the Kindle, with maps and photos in color, if you have a color reader.
 You can buy it in the US Kindle Store and in the UK Kindle Store and around the world.

 We obviously can't list every one of the thousands of hotels between San Diego and Seattle, but instead we've chosen a cross-section in different price ranges in or near the main places along the PCH.
 We've included as many historic or unusual hotels as we can, all of which are likely to make your overnight stay memorable in some way.
 We've mostly avoided chains like Motel-6 and Days Inn, of which there are many along the coast.
 We've nothing against them and have often stayed on them when on the road, but we figure most people can probably find those places for themselves.